opain/TWAS-GSEA/README.md

 # TWAS-based Gene Set Enrichment Analysis (TWAS-GSEA)

 TWAS-GSEA is a tool for performing gene set or gene property analysis based TWAS results.
 It uses a similar method to MAGMA, in that it uses a mixed model to test for enrichment, specifying a gene-gene correlation matrix as a random effect to avoid bias due to non-independent observations.
-It uses the fantastic package lme4qtl, which the use of sparse matrices in mixed models, making this analysis computationally feasible.
+It uses the fantastic package lme4qtl, which enables the use of sparse matrices in mixed models, making this analysis computationally feasible.

 TWAS-GSEA was written to analyse the output of the FUSION's [**FUSION.assoc_test.R** ](https://github.com/gusevlab/fusion_twas/blob/master/FUSION.assoc_test.R) script, though it could be used analyse any gene level association results.